t-tiger/gorm-bulk-insert/README.md

 ### AUTO INCREMENT

-If auto_increment attribute is assigned to the primary key etc, make sure to set `AUTO_INCREMENT` in model struct.
+If auto_increment attribute is assigned to the primary key, make sure to set `gorm:"AUTO_INCREMENT"` tag in model struct.

 ```go
 type fakeTable struct {